MAP Activities in Indonesia - Phase One

 Indonesia is home to 8 UNESCO world heritage sites, including the Borobudur Temple, Komodo National Park and Tropical Rainforest Heritage of Sumatra (https://whatsnewindonesia.com/get-to-know-8-unesco-world-heritage-sites-in-indonesia/

-Our work in Indonesia
+MAP's history in Indonesia

 Children who had read the comic books and joined in educational activities using the coming books expressed